pikvm/pikvm/pages/arduino_hid.md

 ### List of connections to be made

-There are a total of 9 connections to be made for the typical setup, not including any jumpers that may need to be made from the 3.3V, 5V, or ground rails on the breadboard.
-A few connections to pay particular attention to have been ***emphasized*** with a different font below.

-* ***Optional: 5V to HV and Arduino VCC, for programming the microcontroller without an active USB connection***
+For the primary functionality, most connections are made using a 4-channel bidirectional level shifter
 * Pi 3v3 to LV on the level shifter
-* Pi Ground to LV GND, HV GND, and Arduino GND
+* Pi Ground to LV GND
+* Arduino GND to HV GND
-* GPIO10 (MOSI) to MOSI on the Arduino
+* GPIO10 (MOSI) via the level shifter to MOSI on the Arduino
-* ***GPIO9 (MISO) to LV3 or Channel 2 RX on the logic level shifter***
-* GPIO25 to RST on the Arduino
+* GPIO9 (MISO) via the level shifter to MISO on the Arduino
-* GPIO11 (SPIO_SCLK) to SCK on the Arduino
+* GPIO11 (SPIO_SCLK) via the level shifter to SCK on the Arduino
-* ***HV3 or Channel 2 RX on the logic level shifter to MISO on the Arduino***
+* GPIO7 (SPIO_CE1_N) via the level shifter to SS (or RX_LED) on the Arduino

+An additional circuit is used with a transistor to reset the HID for mode changes and for SPI programming as follows:
+* GPIO25 to PNP base on transistor
+* PNP emitter to ground
-* GPIO7 (SPIO_CE1_N) to SS or RX_LED on the Arduino
+* PNP collector to  RST on the Arduino

 Pictures of this setup are also available in full resolution for download to assist for both the Raspberry Pi and the microcontroller board.
 A smaller version of the images has been included on this page and can be downloaded.